richardstartin/richardstartin.github.io/_posts/2021-12-27-perf-myths-and-continuous-profiling.md

 ### Continuous profiling

+What these myths have in common is they focus on low level technical trivia rather than fundamental algorithmic or engineering constraints, and trivial details are as likely to be misunderstood as they are to change.
 There are more important factors to system efficiency than low-level programming details.
 For instance, being required by specification to do something wasteful by an external system is a problem which should be solved architecturally.
 If architectural blunders create bottlenecks, it's very costly to fix.